 In case you missed it Charleston was just named the best city in North America and second best city in the entire world by Travel+Leisure magazine.

 One of the first signs of mold is if you can occasionally smell a foul odor in parts of your home.
-Several forms of mold may not be visible because it can live inside walls, under carpet and behind wallpaper.
+Several forms of mold may not be visible because they can live inside walls, under the carpet, and behind wallpaper.
 This can cause you to believe that the smell originates elsewhere, but mold may be the cause in many circumstances.

-Mold can grow in a variety of different colors, but most mold you’ll find in homes will be black, dark-grey, dark-green or even grey-green.
-Often mistaken for dirt, if you see small black/dark spots of appearing on walls, sometimes ceilings and air vents, this is very likely mold growth.
+Mold can grow in a variety of different colors, but most mold you’ll find in homes will be black, dark grey, dark green, or even grey-green.
+Often mistaken for dirt, if you see small black/dark spots appearing on walls, sometimes ceilings, and air vents, this is very likely mold growth.
 Visible signs of mold growth can also mean you have a larger mold growth somewhere else in your home.

 An indirect visible sign of mold that happens often in Charleston is if you notice your wood floors buckling or bowing.
 They may be subtle bends and gradual bowing, but this could be the start of a larger mold issue.

-As noted in a previous air quality post, indoor air quality can have major affects on your health with one of the leading causes being mold in your home.
-Symptoms may start small, but over time can lead to long term and more severe health issues.
+Indoor air quality can have major effects on your health with one of the leading causes being mold in your home.
+Symptoms may start small, but over time can lead to long-term and more severe health issues.